Technigo/project-business-site/README.md

 -For the layout I used Grid and flexbox(the site is responsive).

--I implemented a video(used position: relative and z-index) and a header(position: absolute for the ability  to adjust the text) to the hero-section.
+-I implemented a video and a header to the hero-section and used position: fixed and z-index to make the elements stay in the background while the user scrolling up/down.
 I allso imported a song with a audio-tag.
 I used the same attributes(muted, autoplay, loop) for the video and audio.

 -To hand in information from customers I implemented inputs-forms(name, lastname, mailadress ect), radio-buttons(ticket information) and checkboxes(newsletter and age validation).
 I used to diffrent ways to style the radio-button(custom styling) and the checkboxes(change color on the default checkbox).